lkorth/lukekorth.com/_posts/2013-12-23-pebble-connect-by-the-numbers.md

 ---
 layout: post
+kind: Note
+dek: "A year-end look at usage data for Pebble Connect and what the numbers showed about how people used httpebble."
 title: Pebble Connect by the Numbers
 categories: [Android, Pebble]
 date: 2013-11-04
 ---
-A few days ago Pebble posted a [Facebook update about pebbleNav](https://www.facebook.com/photo.php?fbid=752300254799875&set=a.420451041318133.109642.410852228944681&type=1&theater) serving 30,000 routes since it's last update.
+A few days ago Pebble posted a [Facebook update about pebbleNav](https://www.facebook.com/photo.php?fbid=752300254799875&set=a.420451041318133.109642.410852228944681&type=1&theater) serving 30,000 routes since its last update.
 I haven't looked at the numbers for [Pebble Connect](https://play.google.com/store/apps/details?id=com.lukekorth.httpebble) in a while, so I decided to compile them all and share them.
 (All numbers are as of December 23rd, 2013)

 <div class="list">